nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ![Edit preferences.json file](images/editPreferencesJsonFile.png)

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:** For advanced users, it is also possible to specify your own configuration file, which contains your preferred preference file path.
-Refer to <a href="#71-launching-application-via-command-line">Appendix: Launching application via command line</a> for more information.
+Refer to <a href="#81-launching-application-via-command-line">Appendix: Launching application via command line</a> for more information.

 </div>

-#### 5.4 Archiving data files `[coming in v2.0]`

-_Details coming soon ..._

 --------------------------------------------------------------------------------------------------------------------